sherpa-ai/sherpa/docs/first_steps.md

 # The dataset
-The dataset is loaded as a tuple of training and validation objects.
+The training and validation datasets are loaded as a tuple of training and a tuple of validation data, respectively.
 These objects are usually numpy arrays with each sample as a row and each column as a feature.
 If there is some preprocessing for the data it has to be done before passing it to Hobbit.
 Here we load the MNIST dataset using Keras and do some simple preprocessing.

 ```python